Sons of the American Legion

-The Sons of The American Legion exists to honor the service and sacrifice of their parents and grandparents who served in the U.S. military and were eligible for American Legion membership.
+The Sons of the American Legion (S.A.L.) exists to honor the service and sacrifice of its members' parents and grandparents who served in the U.S. military and were eligible for American Legion membership.

-The mission of the S.A.L. is to serve veterans, the military, and their families.
+The mission of the S.A.L. is to serve veterans, the military, and its families.
 This mission is accomplished through hundreds of outreach programs delivered by S.A.L. members and volunteers, and the S.A.L.
-National Headquarters in Indianapolis, IN.
+National Headquarters in Indianapolis, Indiana.

 Although the S.A.L. has its own membership, the organization is not a separate entity.
-Rather, S.A.L. is a program of The American Legion.
+Rather, the S.A.L. is a program of the American Legion.
 Many Legionnaires hold dual membership in S.A.L.

-Sons of The American Legion squadrons can be a source of pride for their members and the sponsoring American Legion post.
-Squadrons should serve as volunteers to assist older veterans and participate in patriotic holiday observances and other civic functions, not only to help expand the post’s representation but to also develop an awareness of the squadron’s purpose “to foster and perpetuate a true spirit of Americanism.”
-Examples of how squadrons fulfill these missions:
+Each Sons of the American Legion squadron can be a source of pride for its members and the sponsoring American Legion post.
+The squadron should serve as volunteers to assist older veterans and participate in patriotic holiday observances and other civic functions, not only to help expand the post’s representation but to also develop an awareness of the squadron’s purpose “to foster and perpetuate a true spirit of Americanism.”
+Examples of how squadrons fulfill these missions include:

-- Volunteers.
-SAL members find it rewarding to serve as a volunteer at a hospital or medical center in the VA Voluntary Service (VAVS) program.
+- Volunteers — S.A.L. members find it rewarding to serve as volunteers at a hospital or medical center in the VA Voluntary Service (VAVS) program.

-- Leadership.
-As the SAL member becomes older, his experience and talent should be utilized in leadership and instructional capacities within the squadron.
-Older SAL members who have had Boys State experience can provide a junior counselor service to The American Legion in this annual program.
+- Leadership — As the S.A.L. member becomes older, his experience and talent should be utilized in leadership and instructional capacities within the squadron.
+Older S.A.L. members who have had Boys State experience can provide junior counselor service to the American Legion in this annual program.

 Legionnaires on the supervisory committee serve primarily as counselors for the squadron’s leadership.

-There are 285,000 members in 6,148 Squadrons in all 50 states, France, Puerto Rico, the Philippines, and Mexico.
-There are more than 6,700 members of the Sons of The American Legion in Texas.
+According to the Squadron Handbook of the Sons of the American Legion, there are 285,000 members in 6,148 squadrons in all 50 states, France, Puerto Rico, the Philippines, and Mexico.
+There are more than 6,700 members of the Sons of the American Legion in Texas.

-The Preamble to the Constitution of the S.A.L
+The Preamble to the Constitution of the Sons of the American Legion

-For more information or to join the S.AL. visit their website.
+For more information or to join the S.A.L., visit the website.

-John Jellison, Brad Henderson and State Commander Eddy Seegers in his dual role as Commander of Squadron 179 showing the Proclamation presented by the mayor of New Braunfels, proclaiming Sunday, September 15th, 2020 as Sons of The American Legion in the city.
-The Proclamation is in honor of the 87th Anniversary of the formation of the Sons.
+John Jellison, Brad Henderson, and State Commander Eddy Seegers, in his dual role as Commander of Squadron 179, showing the Proclamation presented by the mayor of New Braunfels proclaiming Sunday, September 15th, 2019 as Sons of the American Legion Day in the city.
+The Proclamation honors the 87th Anniversary of the formation of the Sons.